 When you disembark here in Kuranda you’ll have a variety of options of things to do, some more active, others relaxing.
 Pick and choose to suit the time you have to spend and your personal preferences.

-10 Things to do in Kuranda
+10 Top Things to do in Kuranda

 1. Australian Butterfly Sanctuary

-The sanctuary has been here in Kuranda since 1987, it’s celebrating it’s 30th anniversary this year.
-The large blue Ulysses are one of the most commonly spotted in the rainforest areas up here, partly because their electric blue is such a striking colour.
+The sanctuary has been here in Kuranda since 1987, it’s celebrating its 30th anniversary this year.
+The large blue Ulysses is one of the most commonly spotted in the rainforest areas up here, partly because their electric blue is such a striking colour.
 They’re hard to photograph because they’re consistently on the move and immediately close their wings when they do rest revealing a dull brown underside that I hadn’t noticed until we saw them up close.

 A top tip we learned when we were there is that the butterflies will be more likely attached to you if you wear something red, pink or white.
-You can learn more about the butterflies and the Australian Butterfly Sanctuary on their official site.

 2. Take a riverboat ride

 Walk down behind the Skyrail terminal and over the Railway station overpass down to the Barron River to find the Riverboat ride.
-The 45 minute trip runs 5 times throughout the day at a cost of $18.
-The river is both beautiful and peaceful and you’ll have the opportunity to spot a variety of birds, reptiles and sometimes even a fresh water crocodile along it.
+The 45-minute trip runs 5 times throughout the day at a cost of $18.
+The river is both beautiful and peaceful and you’ll have the opportunity to spot a variety of birds, reptiles and sometimes even a freshwater crocodile along it.

 3. Bird World

 Located at the back of the Kuranda Heritage Markets, Bird World is another icon of Kuranda having been here since 1980.
 There are 60 species of birds, many Australian but also some colourful exotic varieties aswell.
-Most are free range in the landscaped open air aviary and will allow people very close or even take a liking to individuals and fly down to land on their shoulder or backpack.
+Most are free-range in the landscaped open-air aviary and will allow people very close or even take a liking to individuals and fly down to land on their shoulder or backpack.

 This cassowary caught my attention, he’s a beauty and the Wet Tropics rainforest around here is their natural home.